UHDbits/M73-Tiny-OpenCore/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-Which do you have: an M73 Tiny or an M93p?:
+Which do you have: an M73 Tiny, M83 Tiny, or an M93p?:

-Do your specifications match the ones shown in the README.md? (not including the USB WiFi adapter):
+Do your specifications mostly match the ones shown in the README.md, other then WiFi and Bluetooth?:

 If your specifications do not match, what are your specifications?: